blbadger/blbadger.github.io/input-adversarials.md

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_gen_sunflower.png)

 It is important to note that untrained models are incapable of preserving practically any input features in the input gradient.
 This is to be expected given that the component operations of forward and backpropegation have no guarantee to preserve any information.

-The training process, however (here 40 epochs) leads to this preservation as follows:
+### Additive Attributions for Non-Locality

+In the last section, we saw that the training process (here 40 epochs) leads to a preservation of certain features of the input image in the gradient of the input with respect to the loss function.
+To make this more clear, we can observe this

 {% include youtube.html id='sflMrJLlb0g' %}